tsilva/curriculum-vitae/README.md

 - **Client:** Tynker
 - **Role:** Lead Software Engineer
 - **Platforms:** Web
-- **Technologies:** PHP, Javascript, Redux, Redux Saga, AngularJS, SCSS
+- **Technologies:** PHP, JavaScript, Redux, Redux Saga, AngularJS, SCSS

 Performed a major overhaul of Tynker's Block Editor, at that time, the core of Tynker's educational platform, mostly alone, in the span of six months.
 Given the previous mistakes and the undefined nature of the project, where this tool could keep growing to more and more unknown use cases, started by defining an architecture that forced separation of concerns, since this was the previous version's biggest mistake.
 To do that, first developed an extension framework where every part of the codebase was encapsulated in an extension, which could specify its dependencies.
 This approach forced all code to be encapsulated in an extension, which had a pre-determined lifecycle, and forced declaritve specification of dependencies.
 The second big decision was to use Redux.
 Redux forces a separation of concerns between the UI State and the UI itself, while also